Sustainability at UAL

-The engagement strategy is implemented by Ian Lane (Head of Sustainability) and Rosie Willatt (LCF Sustainability Co-ordinator), who chair the Working Group, and the public websites are updated by Rebecca Smart (Energy Projects Support Officer).
+The engagement strategy is implemented by Ian Lane (Head of Sustainability) and Rosie Willatt (LCF Sustainability Co-ordinator).
+They also chair the Working Group.
+The UAL Carbon Dashboard is updated by Rebecca Smart (Energy Projects Support Officer).

-UAL’s Environmental Management System is certified with ISO 14001, this requires an engagement strategy which is explained in the UAL ISO 14001 Guidance Doc v3 (2,167KB).
+UAL’s Environmental Management System is ISO 14001 certified.
+This requires an engagement strategy which is explained in the UAL ISO 14001 Guidance Doc v3 (2,167KB).

 Contribution to the Carbon Management and Sustainability Policy

-All students and staff have the opportunity to contribute to the development and progress of the UAL Carbon Management Plan v7 2017 (PDF 3,854KB) (section 6.2) through the Sustainability Working Group.
+Through the Sustainability Working Group any staff or student can contribute to the development and progress of the UAL Carbon Management Plan v7 2017 (PDF 3,854KB).

-Through this group all members of the University also contribute to UAL’s new sustainability strategy – the UAL Sustainability Manifesto (2016 - 2022) (PDF 99KB).
-This programme uses an action-research approach to encourage all staff and students to be responsible for reducing carbon emissions and implementing sustainability actions by designing (and therefore owning) the interventions themselves.
-The manifesto provides topics of discussion and areas to take action on and members of the group decide what action to take.
+They also contribute to the sustainability strategy - the UAL Sustainability Manifesto (2016 - 2022) (PDF 99KB).
+This group uses an action-research approach.
+This encourages members to design carbon reductions actions and ways to implement sustainability.
+The manifesto provides topics of discussion and suggests where to take action.
+Members of the group decide what action to take.

-An example of minutes from a previous meeting can be found in the Carbon Management plan.
+An example of minutes from a previous meeting is in the Carbon Management plan.

 If you would like to join the Working Group please contact email@example.com

-The Sustainability Co-ordinator presents to new staff and students during their induction about sustainability at UAL.
-The talk centres on UAL’s approach to sustainability and opportunities to become involved.
-Campaigns and events are advertised such as beekeeping and gardening workshops, the Sustainability Projects Fund and the Sustainability Working Group.
-To view the presentation please see the Carbon Management Plan or contact firstname.lastname@example.org.
+During staff and student inductions the Sustainability Co-ordinator presents on sustainability at UAL.
+The talk centres on UAL’s approach to sustainability and how to become involved.
+This includes events and campaigns.
+For example - beekeeping, gardening, the Sustainability Projects Fund and the Sustainability Working Group.
+To view the presentation see the Carbon Management Plan or contact firstname.lastname@example.org.

 Events and campaigns

-UAL always runs a comprehensive programme of events in Green Week.
+UAL always run a comprehensive programme of events in Green Week.
 In 2018 we held 27 events which cover a range of activities.
-This included practical activities such as beekeeping, a natural dye workshop, a plastic recycling workshop and more academic activities such as tips on researching sustainability.
+This included beekeeping, a natural dye workshop and a plastic recycling workshop.
+There were also academic activities such as tips on researching sustainability.
 View photos from the week.

-Each year the University runs campaigns to encourage staff and students to become environmentally aware.
+Each year the University runs campaigns to promote environmental awareness among students and staff.
 One such campaign held in 2018 was ‘Useful or Beautiful’.
-This campaign was launched to encourage a creative response to the challenge of recycling and reducing waste.
-Students and staff salvaged discarded materials from across UAL’s buildings and repurposed them into something useful, beautiful or both.
-The results were fantastic and you can view them in the gallery .
-Other campaigns include ‘Cycle to Work Day’ and ‘World Environment Day’.
-UAL has launched a campaign in Luxury Fashion and Sustainability by creating the world’s first online course in this topic alongside the global luxury group Kering.
-The course aims to strengthen sustainability education in the luxury and fashion realms in order to promote the wider adoption of more sustainable practices.
+This encouraged a creative response to the challenge of recycling and reducing waste.
+Participants salvaged discarded materials from the University.
+They repurposed them into something useful, beautiful or both.
+The results were fantastic and you can view them in the gallery Other campaigns include ‘Cycle to Work Day’ and ‘World Environment Day’.
+UAL launched a campaign in Luxury Fashion and Sustainability.
+It was the world’s first online course in this topic, created alongside Kering (the global luxury group).
+It aims to strengthen sustainability education and sustainable practices in the luxury and fashion realms.

-UAL has 'The Exchange' which provides professional development and funding to support the development of student and staff sustainability literacy and environmental sustainability.
+'The Exchange' provides professional development and funding to support sustainability and sustainability literacy.
 Find out more and read examples of previous funded projects.

-There are funds available to support student and staff led sustainability projects that enhance sustainability on campus through the London College of Fashion Sustainable Projects Fund.
-Multiple projects are funded each year by the pro Vice-Chancellor at LCF, with £500 available for each project.
+Projects must enhance sustainability on campus.
+Many projects are funded each year with £500 available for each project.
 Applications are open to all students, staff and to alumni up to 6 months after their graduation.
-In 2018, staff working on the Footwear and Accessories courses used the fund to procure Piñatex®.
-This is a sustainable alternative to leather and synthetic leather substitutes, made from the leaves of the pineapple plant, which are otherwise waste – a by-product of the pineapple fruit industry.
-This will provide staff and students with hands on experience of designing and making using a new, innovative material which avoids the sustainability issues associated with animal leather and alternatives such as PVC.
+In 2018, staff working on the Footwear and Accessories courses used the fund to buy Piñatex®.
+This material is made from pineapple plant leaves and is an alternative to leather and synthetic leather.
+The leaves are an otherwise waste product from the pineapple fruit industry.
+Students and staff gain experience of designing and using an innovative, sustainable material.

 For details on how to apply please contact email@example.com.